Picnic Land Sets US Record for Longest Picnic Blanket

 Support WPF

 Our work depends upon the support of donors, volunteers and sponsors like you!
-In addition to supporting Picnic Land, our latest fundraiser, we invite you to volunteer, sponsor your own fundraiser, or become a donor in this worthy effort.
+In addition to supporting Picnic Land, we invite you to volunteer, sponsor your own fundraiser, or become a donor.
 See our website for more information: waterfrontparksfoundation.org

 St. Petersburg's Downtown Waterfront Parks System is one of Four Finalists for the 2022 Great Places in Florida People's Choice Award